Damian77504/GettingAndCleaning_Assigment/README.md

 This Github repo contains following files: README.md, CodeBook.md, run_analysis.R , Tidy_Data.txt,

- - The README explains the analysis files is clear and understandable
+ - The README explains the analysis files.
  - The CodeBook.md describes the variables, the data, and any transformations or work that were performed to clean up the data.

  - The R script called run_analysis.R does the following: